Fredrick is a supplier of pet food and care products, and he’s a true animal lover. He loves to write about dogs, bettas, bees, and pigeons.

 1. Feed Your Dog Hours Before the Exercise

-Bloat is the most common digestive problem that occurs when you feed your dog right before or after exercise.
+Bloat is the most common digestive problem that occurs when you feed your dog right before or after an exercise.
 It highly affects large dogs and also the deep-chested ones like German Shepherds, Boxers, and Akitas.
 The deadly condition causes an enlarged abdomen, difficulty breathing, weak pulsating, and excessive drooling, among other problems.

-2. Check His Health
+2. Check Their Health

-3. Check His Fitness
+3. Check Their Fitness

-4. Warm Him Up
+4. Warm Them Up

 6. Guide and Control Your Dog With a Harness